Key Takeaways

 The CPAP mask and tubing should be cleaned daily because germs, mold, and dust can become trapped in the device.
 The Food and Drug Administration recommends following the device manufacturer’s instructions for cleaning.
 Face masks and hoses can typically be cleaned with gentle soap and warm water.

 Devices are available that claim to disinfect CPAP equipment with ozone gas or ultraviolet light.
-However, the FDA has cautioned consumers that it has not yet determined whether these devices are safe or effective.
+However, the FDA has cautioned consumers that it hasn’t yet determined whether these devices are safe or effective.

 Consider CPAP Accessories